NetroScript/Godot-RTLQueue/README.md

 * `paused` - Is set to true when the queue finishes, decides wether the queue is processed
 * `previous_pages` - If enabled, contains the previous pages in an array (Array of Arrays)
 * `bbcodebuffer` - If append mode is enabled, this will contain all the raw bbcode_text, because append doesn't update it
+* `current_queue` - Items which are currently being processed, if you want to clear the Queue, you can set this to an empty Array

+## Differences to GodotTIE

+* It is a RichTextLabel instead of a Label, allowing the usage of BBCode
+* Functions which do the same thing have a different name (f.e. add_text instead off buff_text)
+* There is no input mode
+* There are less settings, although this also includes everything I need for my usage
+* For more difference take a look at available attributes and methods

 ## Changelog